Skip to the main content.

 • Mammography units: Specialized X-ray machines for breast imaging.

 • Nuclear Medicine scanners (e.g., PET, SPECT): Image physiological function by detecting radiation from radiopharmaceuticals.
 Each of these modalities generates digital image data, typically in the DICOM format, which is then sent to the central PACS system for archiving and distribution.
-The quality and type of data from these modalities are fundamental to the diagnostic value derived from the pacs radiology process.

 Secure Network: The Communication Backbone for PACS Radiology